Avoiding Haag's theorem with parameterized quantum field theory: Parameterized Quantum Field Theory

-Note that the concept of a \emph{vacuum state} $\ket{0}$ has essentially been re-introduced here, but only relative to a choice of Hamiltonian operator.
-Each Hamiltonian operator must have a unique vacuum state, but different Hamiltonian operators defined on the same Hilbert space may have different vacuum states.
-On the other hand, the Hamiltonian operator is \emph{not} required to be positive definite, since it is no longer considered to represent the energy observable, so this vacuum state is not a ``ground state'' in the traditional sense.
-However, when $\HilbH$ is a Fock space with a particle interpretation, the vacuum state for an identified Hamiltonian will be the ``no particle'' state.
+As mentioned in \sect{sect:intro}, $\lambda$ can be considered to parameterize the path of a particle in spacetime.
+Physically, then, a Hamiltonian operator $\opH$ is the generator of evolution of a particle along its path.
+But note that there is no constraint that such a path have any fixed direction in time.
+In particular, the path is not constrained to be only a timelike trajectory, with $\lambda$ then being just the proper time for the particle.
+Such a restriction would be equivalent to re-introducing the mass-shell constraint, which would essentially return the theory to the traditional formulation.

+Nevertheless, there is clearly an equivalence class of possible paths that a particle may take between fixed starting and ending points in spacetime, which need to be integrated over to obtain the complete amplitude for particle propagation from one point to another.
+And, after such integration, the path parameter should no longer appear in final, physical results.
+We will return to this point at the end of this section.

-Fields in parameterized QFT are defined in the same way as fields in traditional QFT, as operators $\oppsix$, for each spacetime position $x$, that act on the states of the theory.
+For now, though, we turn back to the field theoretic formalism.
+Fields in parameterized QFT are, in fact, defined in the same way as fields in traditional QFT, as operators $\oppsix$, for each spacetime position $x$, that act on the states of the theory.
 The axioms are also similar to those of traditional QFT.
 However, they are altered to account for the lack of spectral constraints and the different conception of the Hamiltonian.

 {\Roman{axiomp}*} \begin{axiomp}[Domain and Continuity of Fields] The field $\oppsix$ and its adjoint $\oppsit(x)$ are defined on a domain $D$ of states dense in $\HilbH$.
 The $\opU(\Delta x, \Lambda)$, any Hamiltonian $\opH$, $\oppsix$ and $\oppsit(x)$ all carry vectors in $D$ into vectors in $D$. \end{axiomp}